-Risk of falling out of the wheelchair If the wheelchair is rapidly decelerated by an assistant pulling at the push handles, the user may fall out of the wheelchair.
+Risk of falling out of the wheelchair

+If the wheelchair is rapidly decelerated by an assistant pulling at the push handles, the user may fall out of the wheelchair.

-- Always apply the posture belt if present. - Make sure your assistant is qualified in transferring occupied wheelchairs. - Operate the two brakes simultaneously and do not take slopes exceeding 7° to ensure perfect control of the wheelchair steering. - Always use the parking brakes to secure the wheelchair during short or long stops.
+- Always apply the posture belt if present. - Decelerate on both sides simultaneously and do not take slopes exceeding 7° to ensure perfect control of the wheelchair steering.

-CAUTION!
 Risk of burning your hands